pip-services/pip-services-docs/content/en/getting_started/your_first_microservice/_index.md

 {{< tabsection isMarkdown=true >}}

-For working with the Go programming language, you’ll need to perform its installation and setup the environment.
+For working with the Go programming language, you'll need to perform its installation and setup the environment.
 To do this, download and install Go from their official site  https://golang.org/dl/ .
-Select the download that corresponds to the operating system you’re using, and follow the installation instructions listed on their site.
+Select the download that corresponds to the operating system you're using, and follow the installation instructions listed on their site.

 Once installed, check that the installation was completed successfully by running the following command from your console: